-If small actions reveal to a certain degree an individual character, then I still remember a couple among myriad of Hieu's behaviors during his training period.
-Frequently, on weekends there were inspections of quarters, uniforms, equipments, weapons of each cadet.
-The inspector officer was Captain De Taine, commander of cadets Division.
-In an inspection, Hieu's pair of boots was used by Captain De Taine as a model of boots polishing.
-In reality, any cadet's pair of boots was polished thoroughly atop, but if the sole was closely examined, the majority had traces of dirt around nails' ends.
+If small actions reveal to a certain degree an individual character, then I still remember a couple among the myriad of Hieu's behaviors during his training period.
+Frequently, on weekends, there were inspections of quarters, uniforms, equipment, weapons of each cadet.
+The inspector officer was Captain De Taine, commander of the cadets' Division.
+In an inspection, Hieu's pair of boots were used by Captain De Taine as a model of boots polishing.
+In reality, any cadet's pair of boots were polished thoroughly atop, but if the sole was caarefully examined, the majority had traces of dirt around nails' ends.
 But Hieu's pair of boots was spotless and sparkling upside down!

 During the inspection, the commanders of the Academy also paid much attention to cleanliness around living quarters and especially around public bathrooms.
-When came Hieu's team to be responsible, I noticed that Hieu volunteered to assume the most heavy job, that of cleaning the cement floor using a huge piece of cloth attached to a T-form stick.
+When it was time for Hieu's team to be responsible, I noticed that Hieu volunteered to assume the most tedious job, that of cleaning the cement floor using a massive piece of cloth attached to a T-form stick.
 First pour water, second sweep and brush, finally dry clean.
 Before the time of inspection, if somebody came in to wash his hands and spilled water onto the floor, Hieu would wipe clean without a word.

 - Trịnh Tiếu: